MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 \subsection{Number of Training Robots}

-To evaluate the effect of the training set size, we trained 5 GRU policies with our method on a subset of 8 robots from the initial 32.
-The performance degradation with fewer training robots, in terms of Mean Episodic Reward (MER) achieved in the walk and mass curriculum tests, is summarized in \Cref{fig: tikz MER RNN 8 vs 32 train robots}.
-Policies trained on a smaller number of robots exhibit reduced generalization ability on the test set, and lower robustness to parameter changes, compared to those trained on the complete set.
-This suggests that both the number and diversity of robots encountered during training are crucial for the efficacy of our method.
+To evaluate the impact of training set size, we trained 5 GRU policies on a subset of 8 robots from the initial 32.
+The performance degradation with fewer training robots, as measured by MER in walk and mass curriculum tests, is summarized in \Cref{fig: tikz MER RNN 8 vs 32 train robots}.
+Policies trained on a smaller set of robots exhibit reduced generalization ability on the test set, and lower robustness to parameter changes, primarily due to overfitting.
+This suggests that a sufficiently large and diverse set of robots are required during training to enable the GRU encoder to capture the task distribution and generalize effectively to unseen robots.
+While our method necessitates exposure to a sufficient number of robots during training, it is significantly less than what is typically required by current state-of-the-art methods such as~\citet{feng2023genloco}.
+An excessively large training set requires extensive computational effort for training.
+Furthermore, comparing our policy with MLP policies trained on the same 8 robots highlights that the GRU module is essential for achieving higher generalization from a smaller training set, as depicted in \Cref{fig: tikz MER RNN 8 vs 32 train robots}.

-In fact, training requires a sufficiently large and diverse set to enable generalization, but an excessively large training set may complicate optimizing for a universal policy.
-Consequently, our method benefits from a diverse and large enough training set, to enable the GRU encoder to capture the task distribution's structure, thus facilitating generalization to unseen robots.

-Additionally, we trained 5 MLP policies on the same 8 robots, demonstrating that the GRU module is essential for ensuring a higher degree of generalization from a smaller training set, as depicted in \Cref{fig: tikz MER RNN 8 vs MLP 8 train robots}.